NHSDigital/prescriptionsforpatients/cloudformation/README.md

 - Cloudformation deploy role - github runners assume this role
 - Cloudformation execution role - cloudformation uses this role when applying a changeset.
 This has minimum permissions so if a new resource type is added, the permissions will need modifying
 - Artifact bucket and KMS key - resources used by CI build are uploaded to this bucket
+- Trust store bucket and KMS key - public CA certs used for mutual TLS are uploaded to this bucket
+- Secrets and KMS key- there are various secrets created for storing keys used in mutual TLS.
+These have a default value set, but the values are modified when creating new keys.
+- - CAKeySecret - used to store the private CA key
+- - CACertSecret - used to store the public CA cert
+- - ClientKeySecret - used to store the private client key
+- - ClientCertSecret - used to store the public client cert

 The stack deployed in each environment must be called `ci-resources` as the deployment pipeline gets the bucket and cloudformation execution role from the stack as part of its processing.